-As we analyzed the data, one trend emerged almost immediately- a shift in the way that young people choose to participate in civic society.
+As we analyzed the data, one trend emerged almost immediately—a shift in the way that young people choose to participate in civic society.

-In the most recent years, about 20% of politically involved young people chose to get involved through protests.
-At the same time, about 12% of politically involved older people chose to get involved through protests.
+In the most recent years, about 20 percent of politically involved young people chose to get involved through protests.
+At the same time, about 12 percent of politically involved older people chose to get involved through protests.
 This is a significant increase from the early 2000s, when under-40s were only three percent more likely to protest.

 Data Viz #2